Princes Road Synagogue: Description

 The synagogue is of brick construction, with bright terracotta bricks being used extensively for decoration.
 The façade reveals the plan of the building, a basilica with nave and aisles.
 The central section juts forward from the aisles.
 It has a large Moorish portal divided by a central column, above which is a large wheel window in the Romanesque style, both deeply recessed in arches.

 The synagogue has a central nave with aisles on either side, separated by an arcade carried on slender octagonal columns, which also support galleries over the aisles.
 The nave has a barrel vault lit by clerestory windows.
 The interior is notable for its lavish decoration, including gilding and unstinting use of the finest woods and marbles.
 H. A. Meek was so impressed with the design that he wrote in his 1995 book The Synagogue, "He who has not seen the interior of Princes Road Synagogue in Liverpool has not beheld the glory of Israel."

+The synagogue has been a listed building since 1975.